-- Mitigation of ecological issues including in particular with regard to avoiding impacts on the Brockadale SSSI and SINC site - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Wentbridge Conservation Area and Wentbridge Viaduct Listed Building) and their respective settings, and on the purposes of Green Belt designation, a Locally Important Landscape Area and local landscape features and users of the A1 - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - An appropriate site design to ensure protection of the aquifer - A traffic assessment and improvements to access onto Went Edge Road to ensure it complies with standards for connection to the public highway - Appropriate arrangements for assessment, control of and mitigation of effects such as noise and dust - An appropriate restoration scheme using opportunities for habitat creation and to a use consistent with its location in the Green Belt and a Locally Important Landscape Area
+- Mitigation of ecological issues including in particular with regard to avoiding impacts on the Brockadale SSSI and SINC site - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on: heritage assets (archaeological remains, Wentbridge Conservation Area and Wentbridge Viaduct Listed Building) and their respective settings, and on the purposes of Green Belt designation, a Locally Important Landscape Area and local landscape features and users of the A1 - A site specific flood risk assessment, which to be satisfactory will need to include any necessary mitigation such as compensatory storage, attenuation and SuDS as appropriate - An appropriate site design to ensure protection of the aquifer - A traffic assessment and improvements to access onto Went Edge Road to ensure it complies with standards for connection to the public highway - Appropriate arrangements for assessment, control of and mitigation of effects such as noise and dust - An appropriate restoration scheme using opportunities for habitat creation and to a use consistent with its location in the Green Belt and a Locally Important Landscape Area - The Ministry of Defence should be consulted on any structures proposed over 50m in height in connection with this development

-This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed road (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy

-M09) as evidence, including from the planning application NY/2014/0113/ENV which was granted and adjacent existing quarry, indicates that there is a suitable resource in this location.
+This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of crushed rock (Policies M05 and M06) and could contribute to meeting requirements for the supply of Magnesian limestone over the Plan period (Policy M09) as evidence, including from the planning application NY/2014/0113/ENV which was granted and adjacent existing quarry, indicates that there is a suitable resource in this location.
 No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate any significant conflict with other relevant policies in the Plan.